 A NDIS Worker Check is accepted as an alternative to the WWCC unless:

-LSA staff will discuss with individual service providers the minimum screenings required by our organisation as part of the initial contracting of services for LSS participants.
+LSA staff will discuss with individual service providers the screening requirements of the LSA as part of the initial contracting of services for LSS participants.